 - 4.3.3.3.
-A Boxer elects his nationality when he becomes an Elite Boxer. - 4.3.3.4.
 For all disputes on eligibility taking place prior to or after an IBA Competition, the final decision on determining the nationality lies with the IBA Legal Department.
-If it is believed that nationality rules have been violated, the matter is submitted to the IBA Disciplinary Commission for review and sanctions may be imposed on the Boxer and/or his/her National Federation. - 4.3.3.5.
+If it is believed that nationality rules have been violated, the matter is submitted to the BIIU Tribunal for review and sanctions may be imposed on the Boxer and/or his/her National Federation. - 4.3.3.4.
 Sport Nationality shall be confirmed by the Boxer's passport issued by the represented country.
-When the nationality is questioned, IBA has the right to request the following documents: - 4.3.3.5.1.
-Birth Certificate; - 4.3.3.5.2.
-Citizenship Identity Papers; - 4.3.3.5.3.
-Nationality Identity Document; - 4.3.3.5.4.
-Confirmation Letter from the NOC. - 4.3.3.6.
-Change of Sport Nationality - 4.3.3.6.1.
-Change of Sport Nationality applies to a Boxer who has more than one (1) nationality or acquired a new nationality, and who would like to change his/her Sport Nationality. - 4.3.3.6.2.
-Change of Sport Nationality rules follow the Olympic Charter, Bylaw to Rule 41. - 4.3.3.6.3.
-A Boxer who has represented one (1) country in any IBA- owned or IBA-sanctioned Competition and who wishes to represent another country of which he/she holds the nationality may represent his new country provided that at least three (3) years have passed since the Boxer last represented his former country in an IBA-owned or IBA- sanctioned competition. - 4.3.3.6.4.
-A Boxer who has represented one (1) country in any IBA- owned or IBA-sanctioned Competition and who wishes to represent another country nationality of which he/she acquired through naturalisation may represent his/her new country provided that at least three (3) years have passed since the Boxer last represented his/her former country. - 4.3.3.6.5.
-The Boxer, together with its new National Federation, may request the IBA Board of Directors, who will take into account the circumstances of each case, to shorten the period. - 4.3.3.6.6.
-A Boxer can only change the federation of origin once and may not change to a third federation. - 4.3.3.6.7.
-To start the procedure to change the Sport Nationality of a Boxer, IBA Head Office needs to receive the documents mentioned in Appendix 1 and the Appendix 2 properly filled of these Rules.
+When the nationality is questioned, IBA has the right to request the following documents: - a) Birth Certificate; - b) Citizenship Identity Papers; - c) Nationality Identity Document; - d) Confirmation Letter from the NOC. - 4.3.3.5.
+Change of Sport Nationality - a) Change of Sport Nationality applies to a Boxer who has more than one (1) nationality or acquired a new nationality of affiliated National Federations, and who would like to change his/her Sport Nationality.
+For the sake of clarity, if the Boxer has participated with a former National Federation of IBA, and now intends to participate with another current National Federation, this Rule does not apply, and the Boxer will be able to participate with his/her new National Federation without being subject to the procedure of this Rule and can be automatically registered with the IBA sport database. - b) Change of Sport Nationality rules follow the Olympic Charter, Bylaw to Rule 41. - c) A Boxer who has represented one (1) National Federation in any IBA-owned or IBA-sanctioned Competition and who wishes to represent another National Federation of which he/she holds the nationality may represent his new National Federation provided that at least three (3) years have passed since the Boxer last represented his/her former National Federation in an IBA-owned or IBA-sanctioned competition, unless his/her former National Federation is not affiliated to IBA anymore. - d) A Boxer who has represented one (1) country in any IBAowned or IBA-sanctioned Competition and who wishes to represent another country nationality of which he/she acquired through naturalisation may represent his/her new country provided that at least three (3) years have passed since the Boxer last represented his/her former country. - e) The Boxer, together with its new National Federation, may request the IBA Board of Directors, who will take into account the circumstances of each case, to shorten the period.